f-ei8ht/f8/content/posts/my-competitive-programming-setup.md

 ### Setup for linux

-I use 4189 build of sublime on arch by the way, you can download which one is latest.
+I use 4189 build of sublime on arch by the way, you can download the latest one.

 Follow the steps on this [page](https://www.sublimetext.com/docs/linux_repositories.html#pacman).